iamlucaconti/YOLOv5-PDLPR-algorithm/README.md

 - Simulated fog and nighttime conditions
 - Other visual perturbations

-The figure below illustrates examples of augmented license plate images:
+The figure below illustrates examples of augmented license plate images for the recognition task:

 ![Data Augmentation](figures/augmentation.png)